lepinekong/miniapps/doc/weather/index.md

 ```

-Then run and type in red console any of these commands:
+Then run type in red console any of these commands:

 ```